Esri/esri-leaflet-doc/README.md

 ### Issues

-Find a bug or want to request a new feature?
-Please let us know by submitting an [issue](https://github.com/Esri/esri-leaflet/issues).
+Find a typo or other problem on the website?
+Please let us know by submitting an [issue](https://github.com/Esri/esri-leaflet-doc/issues).

-Please take a look at [previous issues](https://github.com/Esri/esri-leaflet/issues?labels=FAQ&milestone=&page=1&state=closed) that resolve common problems.

-You can also post issues on [GIS Stackexchange](http://gis.stackexchange.com/questions/ask?tags=esri-leaflet,leaflet) an/or the [Esri Leaflet place](https://geonet.esri.com/discussion/create.jspa?sr=pmenu&containerID=1841&containerType=700&tags=esri-leaflet,leaflet) on GeoNet.

 ### Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/Esri/esri-leaflet/blob/master/CONTRIBUTING.md).

-### Credit

-`L.esri.Layers.DynamicMapLayer` originally used code from https://github.com/sanborn/leaflet-ags/blob/master/src/AGS.Layer.Dynamic.js

 ### Licensing
 Copyright 2015 Esri